hexagonix/Doc/Hexagonix/README.en.md

 </div>

-## Get the disk images with the system install
+## Get the disk images with the system

 <div align="justify">